expressjs/expressjs.com/guide/using-template-engines.md

     h1!= message
 ```

 Then create a route to render the "index.jade" file.
+If the `view engine` property is not set, you will have to specify the extension of the view file, else you can omit it.

 ```js
 app.get('/', function (req, res) {